TagStudioDev/TagStudio/CONTRIBUTING.md

 poetry install --with dev
 ```

+You should run these (or any other poetry command) at the root of the project where the pyproject.toml file is located.

 ### Running TagStudio

 After installing the dependencies you can start TagStudio by running this command at the root of the project: